JFroggo-Gaming/Unity-6-Multiplayer-Bingo/README.md

 1. **Hosting a Game:**
    - One player clicks "Host" to start a server
    - The host will automatically enter the lobby
-   - Only the host can start the game from the lobby
+   - The host selects the number of players (2-6)
+   - Once all players have joined, the host clicks "Start Game"

 2. **Joining a Game:**
    - Other players click "Client"